 Like us, garbage disposals can feel the effects of age and overuse.
 If it’s not performing as it used to, it might be time to retire it.

 What to do?
 Consider a replacement.
-At Clover Services, we can help you choose and install a new disposal that fits your needs.
+At Clover Contracting, we can help you choose and install a new disposal that fits your needs.

 - Lack of maintenance: